 Community-Directed Funds (Strategy 2.8): The Air District will manage funds to benefit communities in partnership with those communities, including money that the Air District collects in penalties from air pollution violations affecting them.
+A sample of Air District actions:

-Establish a team within the Air District to administer the portion of penalty funds distributed to affected communities and the broader region, in consultation with the communities and region.
+• Establish a team within the Air District to administer the portion of penalty funds distributed to affected communities and the broader region, in consultation with the communities and region.